Tuesday Apr 27th, 2021, 0600-1900

 The ridge became wide and open at the top near Bosque Peak.
 There was still some dense scrub oak but only patches, not a tunnel like before.
 We traversed through several meadows following big cairns.
 Despite the cold wind and overcast sky, it was really beautiful and scenic up top.
 Too bad it was too cold to linger for long.
 We turned off on another trail leading to a campground and finally out of the range.
 We passed a cement cistern spring but didn’t stop for water, since we both had plenty.
 Just as we left the trail, a few snowflakes fell to the ground.
 Minutes later, it was sunny on the dirt road.
 After 6 miles, we came to a small hamlet called Tajique.
 We stopped at the general store to get some lunch and re-evaluate our game plan.
 While there, 6 bikepackers rolled in and we had a pow-wow with our like-minded adventure friends.
 I’m pretty fascinated by the limitless opportunities of bikepacking/exploring dirt roads and can see myself doing such adventures in the near future.
 I have the camping gear, now just need a bike…small detail.
 Some of the bikepackers were from Alaska, one was from Denver, CO.
 They seemed equally interested in our mode of journeying.
 It is pretty cool, traveling around this way.
 Wild, happy and free.

 So back to this hike and the flexibility that is wise to carry into it.
 Often we go by the motto “we’ll see what time we get there and make more plans in following.”
 Today was another one of those days.
-We made great time in going the 15.6 miles to the general store but were facing an 18 mile road walk to the next location where we could camp/get water…too much for the remainder of the day.
+We made great time in going the 15.6 miles to the general store but were facing an 18 mile road walk to the next location where we could legally camp/get water…too much for the remainder of the day.
 The GET used to follow quiet dirt roads and a bit of cross-country through the Manzanita foothills (the hills between the higher elevation Manzano and Sandia wilderness areas).
 Due to the close proximity to ABQ, the area seems to have suffered from a lot of development in recent years, bringing about more issues with private property.
-It’s reportedly not too cool to follow the old route anymore so it’s been officially relegated to a series of nearby highways…also all surrounded by private property.
+It’s reportedly not cool to follow the old route anymore so the new route has been officially relegated to a series of nearby highways…also all surrounded by private property.

 Since we didn’t have much of a choice to hitch a part or all of the highway walk to the next area where we could camp…either some state land on the side of the road or under a carport at a gas station… we just decided to hitch it all.
 In fact, why stop at the camp spots along the road when we could go just a little further to a deli, then walk to where the route rejoined singletrack trail, camping in real forest away from the road.
 So that’s just what we did.
 It took us 2 easy rides, both from young guys with slightly beat up wagons.
 I’m pretty sure the second car was older than the driver, possibly older than me.
 And yet such mechanical beasts are amazing at how they can transport a person so far in such a short amount of time.
 A 20 mile roadwalk that would have taken us the better part of a day was done in less than an hour.
 Did we miss out on much by not connecting our footsteps here?
 Maybe but I seriously doubt it.
 For starters, a few rain showers blew through and the wind was howling on the road.
 We also missed a long stretch of road construction that would have really sucked.
 They were repaving, so smelling the fresh hot tar, not to mention the traffic and chaos from one side of the road being closed for miles…NO THANK YOU.

-As I’ve railed on about before, I try to walk all of the miles of my long-trails, even road walks, but there are a few times/locations where it just makes no sense.
+As I’ve said before, I try to walk all of the miles of my long-trails, even road walks, but there are a few times/locations where it just makes no sense.
 I’ve had wonderful experiences walking paved road sections (unexpected petting farms, having tea with locals that live along the road, etc) and I’ve also had some wonderful hitches getting to meet interesting people.
 I leave it up to the unique circumstances of each situation, such as time of day, how I’m feeling, where I’ll end up if I walk versus hitch, how good a shoulder the road has, how fast the cars are going, and so on.
 I try to only hitch paved highways with traffic.
 Hitching desolate dirt roads is not only feasibly difficult (no cars to get a ride, duh) but a slippery slope.
 The CDT and GET could both be whittled down to only a couple hundred miles if one were to skip a lot of the dirt roads.

 We ended up at a little deli and convenience store called the Morning Star.
 We got a few snacks and subs for dinner, then walked another mile or so down the road to where the route rejoined some bike trails in the trees.
 It had been a pretty pleasant day given our magical transportation through time and space, so ending on these nice trails just further solidified the happy feeling.
 We were almost done, with seemingly pretty easy trail ahead.
 We walked until it got late, going further than we’d planned.
 Despite all our jockeying about, we still walked a full-mileage day.
 In reading the map again, I realized that we had only about 20 some miles left since we planned to take the tram down from Sandia Peak (eliminating the last 9 miles).
 The weather was forecasted to be crap the next day and we had arranged a ride back to Phoenix for the day after, so our fast-forward meant that we had some time to kill tomorrow.
 Oh well.